Dr Jessica Britton

 Past projects have included Energy Security in a Multipolar World research cluster (ESMW) and leading a UK Energy Research Centre funded project evaluating gender balance in the UK energy research portfolio.
 This project evaluated the representation and experiences of women in UK energy research, with the final report proposing 30 recommendations to improve gender balance in energy research.

-Jess’ current research examines the development of heat networks in the UK and Germany with particularly focus on the role of municipal utilities.
-The research will explore the integration of heat networks into the energy system and models of city scale energy provision and ownership.
-More broadly the project aims to explore the interaction of different actors, institutions and governance in urban energy infrastructure in order to better understand scale in socio-technical transitions.
-She is funded by the ESRC through the South West Doctoral Training Centre.
+My PhD examined the development of heat networks in the UK and Germany with particular focus on the role of municipal utilities.
+The research explored the integration of heat networks into the energy system and models of city-scale energy provision and ownership.
+More broadly the research focussed on the interaction of different actors, institutions and governance in urban energy infrastructure in order to better understand scale in socio-technical transitions.

 Broad research specialisms:

 Energy policy; socio-technical transitions; low carbon heat; local governance; devolution; urban studies and smart cities